 Fish can also see in different directions using each eye.
-A trout can catch an insect while on the surface while looking out for predators with the other eye.
+A trout can catch an insect while on the surface while looking out for predators with the other vision.

 Smell and Taste

 Unlike mammals, fish have four nostrils on each side of their head.
-Fish do not breathe the same way as mammals, and the nostrils are not used to breathe.
+Fish do not breathe the same way as mammals, and the nostrils are not used to live.

 The two pairs of nostrils on each side of the nose lead to nasal sacs filled with sensory organs.
 Fish have an excellent sense of smell, with some detecting one-thousandth of a gram of crushed worm in 58 million gallons of water.

-The taste in fish comes from cells found on the lips, the mouth, the barrels, and on some fishes, the lower head and fins.
+The taste in fish comes from cells found on the lips, the mouth, the barrels, and on some fish, the lower head and fins.

 Some fish, such as carp, taste their food by touching it with their barbels and don’t even need to put the food into their mouth to know if it is edible.